drashland/drash/DEV.md

 Check the following files for version numbers that need to be updated.

-* mod.ts - check Drash.version
+* mod.ts - Check Drash.version
 * README.md - Check the import statement in the Quick Start section